aubstacle/Good-README-Generator/README.md

 6. [Questions](#Questions)

 ## Installation
-Installation
+install

 ## Usage
-Usage
+usage

 ## Contributing
-Contribution
+contribution

 ## Tests
-Test
+test

 ## License
-This project is covered under the MIT license.
+This project is protected by the MIT license.

 ## Questions
 Feel free to contact me if you have any questions!
-* email: aubstacle3@gmail.com
+* email: aubstacle3@Gmail.com
 * github: https://github.com/aubstacle